7k2mpa/FileMaintenace/README.md

 ### FileMaintenance.ps1

 Manage log and temp files with various methods including delete , copy , move , compress , archive , rename , nullclear , add time stamp to filename , delete old generation and delete empty folders.
-You can select files and folders with various creiteria such as file size , number of days elapsed , regular expression , path regular expression.
+You can select files and folders with various creiteria including file size , number of days elapsed , regular expression , path regular expression.

 At once manage only one folder.
 With Wrapper.ps1 you can manage multiple folders.